gabrieldansereau/ms_betadiversity_hotspots/manuscript.md

 ## Environmental data

-We collected the data available in the WorldClim 2 database [@Fick2017Wor2N] for North America, to which we decided to restrict our analyses.
-The WorldClim data consists of spatially interpolated monthly climate data for global areas, available for resolutions from 10 arc-minutes to 30 arc-seconds (around 18 km² and 1 km² at the equator).
-Since the release of the first version of the database in 2005 [@Hijmans2005VerHig], it became the most common source of climate data for SDM studies [@Booth2014BioFir].
-The variables we used were different measures of temperature and precipitation, with very high global cross-validation coefficients (> 0.99 and 0.86 respectively) [@Fick2017Wor2N].
-We chose to use the coarser 10 arc-minutes resolution in our preliminary analyses, as we believed it was sufficient for proof of concept of our method.
-We also collected land cover data from the Copernicus Global land service [@Buchhorn2019CopGlo].
-These data consisted of 10 variables for the main land cover classes, each represented by their percentage of cover fraction.
-The Copernicus data is available at a 100m spatial resolution, finer than for the WorldClim data, hence we coarsened it to the same resolution by averaging the cover fraction values.
+Our environmental data consisted of climatic data from WorldClim 2.1 [@Fick2017Wor2N] and land cover data from the Copernicus Global Land Service [@Buchhorn2019CopGlo].
+The WorldClim data consists of spatially interpolated monthly climate data for global land areas.
+We downloaded the data at a resolution of 10 arc-minutes (around 18 km² at the equator), the coarsest resolution available.
+We selected 8 of the 19 standard _bioClim_ variables representing annual trends, ranges, and extremes of temperature and precipitation (annual mean, ranges, extremas, seasonality): bio1, bio2, bio5, bio5, bio6, bio12, bio13, bio14, bio15.
+The Copernicus data is a set of variables representing 10 land cover classes and measured as a percentage of land cover fraction.
+The data is only available at a finer resolution of 100m.
+We coarsened it to the same 10 arc-minutes resolution as the WorldClim data by averaging the land cover fraction values.
+We first selected the 10 land cover variables, but later removed two of them (moss and snow) from our predictive models as their cover fraction was 0% on all sites with Warblers observations, hence they did not provide any predictive value to our SDM models.

 ## Species distribution models